-CTET 2019 Answer Key Released, Know How to Raise Objections?
+CTET 2022 Answer Key, Know How to Raise Objections?

-The answer key of CTET December 2019 examination along with candidates OMR answer sheet has been published by CBSE.
+The answer key of CTET December 2022 examination, along with the candidate's OMR answer sheet, will be published by CBSE.

-The Central Board of Secondary Education (CBSE) has released the provisional answer key for the Central Teacher Eligibility Test (CTET) 2019 on 23rd December 2019.
-The board has also released the scanned images of candidates’ OMR sheets on its official website i.e. ctet.nic.in.
-The CBSE Board had conducted the CTET 2019 December Paper I and Paper II examinations on 8th December 2019 at the various exam centres of India.
+The Central Board of Secondary Education (CBSE) will release the provisional answer key for the Central Teacher Eligibility Test (CTET) 2022 on the official website.
+The board will also release the scanned images of candidates’ OMR sheets on its official website i.e. ctet.nic.in.
+The CBSE Board will conduct the CTET 2022 December Paper I and Paper II examinations on 28th August 2022 at the various exam centers in India.
 CTET Paper 1 exam was held from 9.00 am to 12.00 noon and CTET Paper 2 was conducted 1.30 pm to 4.30 pm.
-Candidates can download their uploaded CTET December 2019 answer keys and scanned copy of their OMR sheets by accessing the official CTET website.
-Through this article, candidates get to know about the downloading steps of CTET answer key 2019 and understand how to raise objection against the released answer key.
+Candidates can download their uploaded CTET December 2022 answer keys and scanned copy of their OMR sheets by accessing the official CTET website.
+Through this article, candidates get to know about the downloading steps of CTET answer key 2022 and understand how to raise objection against the released answer key.

 Steps to check the CTET Answer Key and OMR Sheets